odpi/egeria-docs/site/docs/release-notes/january-2023.md

 ### Database support

-The JDBC connectors have been tested with both IBM's DB2 database and the Oracle database.
+The JDBC connectors have additionally been tested with both IBM's DB2 database and the Oracle database.
+With the previous testing of PostgreSQL, MariaDB and Trino we how have five verified databases.
 We agreed that this function is mature enough to create a 1.0 release on Maven central.

 There is still some discussion on how databases should be uniquely named, particularly in cloud-based scenarios, or where a database is deployed in different environments - such as dev, test and prod.